Koromix/rygel/doc/benchmarks.md

 - the second one calls atoi through Koffi
 - the third one uses the official Node.js FFI implementation, node-ffi-napi

-Because rand is a small call, the FFI overhead is clearly visible.
+Because rand is a pretty small function, the FFI overhead is clearly visible.

 ### Linux x86_64